xicodomingues/francinette/README.md

 # Francinette

-A small and easy to use testing framework for the 42 C module.
+A small and easy to use testing framework for the 42 projects.

-It is designed to automate checking `norminette`, compiling the code and executing the tests, to give you more time to look at the code itself.

 Use `francinette` or `paco` inside a project folder to run it.

+## Purpose:

+This is designed to function as a kind of moulinette that you can execute in local.

+That means that by executing `francinette` it will check `norminette`, compile the code and execute the tests.
+This will give you more time to look at the code itself, instead of worrying about compiling the cloned code.

+You can also use it as local tests, that you can check your own code against it.

 ## Install:
 Francinette has an automatic installer.